ArianaMartinMartinez/AAJAA-Hoodies/README.md

 >[!CAUTION]
 >Please read all the points of the README in order to make good use of the project.
 Thank you.
 ## Introduction.
+During this project we have developed the front of an online hoodies shop.

 >[!NOTE]
 >Right now we are just first-time students.